 /bridge-kick | Force-restarts a bridge connection. | Seen in leak-based references; may not appear in standard public builds. |

 /claude-api | Loads the Claude API or SDK helper workflow. | Useful for API-related work.
-Updated to cover Managed Agents in recent versions. |
+Updated for Opus 4.8 migration guidance in recent versions. |

-/less-permission-prompts | Scans transcripts for common read-only Bash and MCP tool calls and proposes a prioritized allowlist for .claude/settings.json. | Added in v2.1.111 |
+/less-permission-prompts | Scans transcripts for common read-only Bash and MCP tool calls and proposes a prioritized allowlist for .claude/settings.json. | Added in v2.1.111. |

-/mcp | Manages MCP servers. | Also unlocks dynamic MCP slash commands. |
+/mcp | Manages MCP servers. | Also unlocks dynamic MCP slash commands.
+Reconnect picks up .mcp.json edits without a restart. |

-/reload-plugins | Hot-reloads installed plugins. | Useful while testing plugins.
-Newer versions also pick up plugin-provided skills more reliably, and v2.1.110 adds Remote Control support. |
+/reload-plugins | Hot-reloads installed plugins. | Useful while testing plugins and available from Remote Control clients. |

-/skills | Lists available skills. | Public command. |
+/skills | Lists available skills. | Public command.
+Newer versions add type-to-filter search and show plugin-sourced skill context more clearly. |

 MCP Slash Command Pattern